wh4y/meetup-api/README.md

 * Docker
 * That's all

-##Steps:
+## Steps:
+* Change env vars for db connection in .env file
-* RUN 'docker-compose up' command or 'docker-compose up --build' in project root dir
+* Run 'docker-compose up' command or 'docker-compose up --build' in project root dir